JacoboLansac/audits/solo/soar-review.md

     }
 ```

-The redundancy here, is that the information read in the external call to the `nonfungiblePositionManager` is already in memory, so the external call is completely unnecessary.
+The redundancy here is that the information read in the external call to the `nonfungiblePositionManager` is already in memory, so the external call is completely unnecessary.

 #### Optimization